Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 • Treating autism: VR is also effectively helping individuals with autism and Asperger’s syndrome.
 Mobile VR helps investigate social interactions with autistic kids by including virtual characters.

 Today, VR has transcended into all facets, including dentistry, PTSD, phobia treatment, and more.
-It’s a great responsibility to optimize cutting-edge technology to improve the quality of health care.
+It’s a great responsibility to optimize cutting-edge technology to improve the quality of healthcare.

 The Future of VR in Healthcare